LoRyder1/LoRyder1.github.io/unit1_projects/UnderstandingDependencies.md

  - dependency hell = frustration of software users who have installed software packages which have dependencies on specific versions of other software packages.
 The dependency issue arises around shared packages/libraries on wich several other packages have dependencies but where they depend on different and incompatible version of the shared packages.

+ - *efferent coupling* is a metric that measures the number of data types a class knows about.
+A large efferent coupling can indicate that a class is unfocused.
+It may also indicate brittleness, since it depends on the stability of all the types to which it is coupled.